Switch to ADA Accessible Theme

 Contact Our California Employment Law Attorney for Immediate Legal Help

-At the Law Office of Karen J. Sloat, APC, our California employment attorney is committed to helping employers find workplace solutions.
+At Sloat Law Group, our California employment attorney is committed to helping employers find workplace solutions.
 If you have any questions about arbitration, we are here to help.
 Contact us today to arrange your completely confidential initial appointment.
 Our law handles employment law matters in the Coachella Valley, Riverside County and throughout all of California.

 Source: